jacksonconte/jacksonconte.github.io/README.md

-**UCSD Class of '23** | *Seeking software internship for summer 2021*
+## **UCSD Class of '23** | *Seeking software internship for summer 2021*

 ### About me

 ![Hello there!](./hellothere.gif)

-I'm a CS undergrad looking to get into hands-on, practical work.
+I'm a CS undergrad and aspiring developer looking to get into hands-on, practical work.
 I'm from the south Bay Area, so tech has been part of my life for a while.
 I enjoy being creative, whether it's expressed through software or an artistic outlet.

 ### Projects
 - [Audentia](https://devpost.com/software/audientia)